JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/syntax-reference.md

 its corresponding topic.

 If the PARTITION BY clause is present, then the resulting stream will have the specified column as its key.
-The column\_name must be present in the select\_expr.
+The `column_name` must be present in the `select_expr`.
 For more information, see [partition-data-to-enable-joins]{role="ref"}.

 For joins, the key of the resulting stream will be the value from the